Skip to main content

 Scope and Contents

-This small collection contains fashion croquis, photocopied and colored, with fabric swatches, and photographs of models shown wearing the enclosed designs.
+This collection contains 10 fashion "croquis", photocopied figures with handpainted garments, with fabric swatches, and 3 photographs of models shown wearing the enclosed designs.
 All sketches are on Yves Saint Laurent stationary, and there are three typewritten clothing descriptions in French.